 A shoe that fits properly will support your feet without putting too much pressure on them.
 Shop for supportive shoes in the afternoon when your feet are at their largest size; wear the same socks that you would wear with the new shoes, and ask for help if needed when trying on different pairs of shoes.
 Your shoes should allow your toes to move comfortably without feeling too tight or constricted.
 This allows blood to flow through the feet and helps prevent pressure spots from forming in your feet due to constriction from shoes that are too tight or narrow at the toes or heels.
 If possible, wear thick socks while trying on shoes so that you can see how they feel when wearing them with socks.

 Insoles can make a difference in how comfortable a shoe is for someone with diabetes or other foot problems.
 Look for insoles that provide cushioning and support while allowing some room for movement inside the shoe.

 Choose shoes based on comfort

-The best way to find comfortable shoes is by trying them on.
+The best way to find comfortable supportive shoes is by trying them on.
 It’s important to try multiple pairs on until you find one that fits comfortably and feels right — even if it means going out of your way to visit a store that carries your size or ordering online from a store with free shipping and free returns.
 You’ll be glad you did when you’re comfortable walking around all day!

-Also, avoid high heels in favor of low heels or flats.
+Also, avoid high heels in favour of low heels or flats.
 High heels can be hard on your feet and increase your risk for injury if they don’t fit properly or aren’t sturdy enough for long periods of activity or standing.
 If you love wearing high heels, make sure they’re at least 1 inch (2 centimeters) high at the front tip — that’s about as high as most people should go without changing their gait mechanics.

 Important things that a diabetic footwear should have: